 - Frequently when they find a decaying body in the sewer covered in rats, none of which show the slightest surprise or interest in the living humans walking about.

-- In one episode they find the victim surrounded by possums.
-Again, no possum shows any hint of non-familiarity with humans.
+- In one episode they find the victim surrounded by opossums.
+Again, no opossum shows any hint of non-familiarity with humans.

 - In season 4 of The Walking Dead, a shadow-hidden figure feeds a live rat to a walker through the prison fence.
 The rat remains calm, even curious, as it's held up to the chain-link, showing no fear of the walkers or the human holding it, even when it's being carried by its tail (which hurts).

-- Played for Laughs in South Park when the town is overrun by giant guinea pigs and other "guinea" animals such as rabbits and dogs, the animals in question are simple shots of pet animals shuffling about benignly in cute outfits, which have been digitally inserted into the animation.
+- Played for Laughs when the town is overrun by giant guinea pigs and other "guinea" animals such as rabbits and dogs.
+The animals in question are simple shots of pet animals shuffling about benignly in cute outfits, which have been digitally inserted into the animation.

 - Also spoofed with the Mexican Staring Frog of Southern Sri Lanka, which isn't even a real frog, just a stuffed toy on a string.